 Produce content that helps existing customers who have already purchased your products or services.
 The goal is to achieve long-term customer relations by constantly reminding them who the expert is in the field, who gives them the most value, best service and best product.

 Here’s an example, your company sells printers to businesses.
 You write weekly blogs on your website and social media containing useful information that your customer will appreciate.
 This could be along the lines of “How to use your LaserJet printer more efficiently” or “5 Tips to extending the lifespan of your printer”.
 If that buyer decides that they need an upgraded printer, they’ll know who to come to and what they need.
 This will make the sales cycle quicker and easier.
 You will also inevitably gain additional advertising via word-of-mouth over time.

-Acheive the shortest sales cycle that you can by paying attention to: consultitive selling, persona, buyers journey, speed of quoting and upselling to existing customer base.
+Achieve the shortest sales cycle that you can by paying attention to: consultative selling, persona, buyers journey, speed of quoting and upselling to existing customer base.
 Understand more about Inbound Marketing by downloading our ebook.
-Inbound marketing generates leads and supports consultitive selling through content.
+Inbound marketing generates leads and supports consultative selling through content.
 Combined, the two approaches help shorten the sales cycle.

-Download our free eBook for more information on inbound strategy below.
+Download our free eBook for more information on inbound strategy.